 I first came to horticulture through growing food on organic farms in Vermont and Washington, but quickly fell in love with learning about and caring for non-food plants while teaching middle school students about the natural world in the Pacific Northwest, where I grew up.
 After working for several years in environmental education, ecological restoration, and controlled environment research, I decided to pursue a graduate degree in horticulture.
 As a graduate student I conducted research on fungal biofertilizers to support strawberry production while also managing the University of Minnesota’s Display and Trial Garden.

 My professional interests lie in public horticulture and collections management.
-As the Living Collections Fellow, I’m very excited to further develop a Plant Health Care program to integrate into the Arnold’s Landscape Management System.
+I am excited to continue developing the Arboretum’s new Landscape Management System.